swina/nuxpresso-docs/src/moka/block-themes.md

 To save the Theme Kit click on the **Save** button.

-> Theme Kit images are encoded as data uri base64.
+> Theme Kit images used for the blocks preview are encoded as data uri base64.
 >
 > No files are added to your system and no media are uploaded to Strapi
 >
+> Images used in any imported block are not uploaded to Strapi so there will not be available in the editor/preview

-> If you want to save the files you need to unzip them on your system
+If you want to use the images used in the imported blocks you need to :

+1. unzip images in the theme kit zip file on your system
+2. upload the images with MOKAStudio
+3. update the blocks images with the images uploaded